Shahzaib2028/Flutter-Ultra-Pixels-Wallpaper-App/README.md

 ### INTRODUCTION

 This is a wallpaper app from where you can download any type of wallpaper or images by searching.
-In this repository you can also find the APK file for your andriod phone to run and test the app.
 I am using the UNSPLASH API for getting the images . you can request API KEY from https://unsplash.com/documentation.

 ### SCREENSHOTS